 No matter how curated an online resource is, or how tuned a college lecture gets, books are always going to beat everything else by a huge margin.
 Non-fiction ranging from biographies, memoirs, all the way to instructional niche centered literature; there is still no match to what level of education you can acquire by reading books.

-You can visit Amazon and order e-books or hardcopies or, if you find reading less than pleasant, go to Audible and order an audio book.
+You can visit Amazon and order e-books or hardcopies or, if you find reading less than pleasant, order an audio book.
 Supplementing your interest in education and pawing a road on your own, I recommend reading The Element by Sir Ken Robinson.
 (If this article makes you do one thing, and that is read this book, I will consider it a great success).

 Also here is a massive list of the best how to books ever written.